Motor Vehicle Dealer Bond

 Motor Vehicle Dealer Bond Information

-It’s important not to confuse an auto dealer surety bond with insurance.
+It’s important not to confuse an auto dealer bond with insurance, which is different from a bond.
 Even though dealer bonds are sometimes wrongfully referred to as auto dealer bond insurance, they do not protect the dealer but the general public.
-Think of the bond as a line of credit extended to the dealership by the bonding company.
+Think of the dealer bond as a line of credit extended to the dealership by the bonding company.
+The amount of the dealer bond will differ depending on your credit, business, and other factors.
+When you get a quote for your dealer bond, the company will talk with you about dealer bond specifics in your state when it comes to a quote and credit.

 - Tampering with the odometer